Jackboot

 A jackboot is a military boot such as the cavalry jackboot or the hobnailed jackboot.
-The hobnailed jackboot has a different design and function from the first type.
-It is a combat boot that is designed for marching.
+The hobnailed jackboot has a different design and function from the former type.
+It is a combat boot designed for marching.
 It rises to mid-calf or higher without laces and sometimes has a leather sole with hobnails.
-Jackboots have been associated popularly with totalitarianism, as they were worn by German military and paramilitary forces during the Second World War; however, they have been used officially by other nations as well, including the United Kingdom, and had some civilian uses as well.
+Jackboots have been associated popularly with totalitarianism, since they were worn by German forces in the run-up to and during World War II.

 Cavalry jackboot

-The term originally denoted tall "winged" leather cavalry boots, which were reinforced against sword blows by use of mail sewn into the lining of the leather.
-The "wings" (backward projections) on these high boots particularly protected a rider's knee-joint from a sword blow.
+The term originally denoted tall ‘winged’ leather cavalry boots, which were reinforced against sword blows by use of mail sewn into the lining of the leather.
+The ‘wings’ (backward projections) on these high boots particularly protected a rider's knee-joint from a sword blow.
 These boots are still worn and still so termed by the Household Cavalry regiment of the British Army, initiated during the 17th century.
-The term originates from the French word jaque meaning "coat of mail".
-These boots were made very heavy by the mail reinforcement and are slightly less so presently from the use of modern materials as stiffeners.
-There are few manufacturers of cavalry jackboots extant during the 21st century, the most famous being Schnieder Boots of Mayfair, London, the official supplier to His Majesty the King's Household Cavalry.
+The term originates from the French word jaque meaning ‘coat of mail’.
+These boots were made very heavy by the mail reinforcement but are slightly less heavy nowadays because modern materials are used as stiffeners.
+There are now few manufacturers of cavalry jackboots, the most famous being Schnieder Boots of Mayfair, London, the official supplier to His Majesty the King's Household Cavalry.